Visiting the National Constitution Center: Family Friendly + Special Needs Review

 National Constitution Center-Review

-All in all, it was a very stress-free place to visit.
+All in all, it’s a very stress-free place to visit if you have kids or kids with special needs.
 I wouldn’t hesitate to visit again.
 I wouldn’t expect any unforeseen disasters.
 If your child has a lot of trouble processing lots of visuals with competing sounds, I would keep them out of the main exhibit area of the NCC.

-But there are plenty of benches around and other things to do, so you & a spouse could take turns going in to see it because it is definitely worth seeing.
+But there are plenty of benches around and other things to do, so you and a spouse could take turns going in to see it because it is definitely worth seeing.

-I was a bit reluctant to go because I thought that the content might be a bit too mature for my kids, and yeah, overall, it is.
-I mean, my 2-year-old couldn’t even say Constitution Center (though hubby and I laughed as he tried!).
+I was a bit reluctant to go the first time because I thought that the content might be a bit too mature for my kids, and yeah, overall, it was.
+I mean, my then 2-year-old couldn’t even say Constitution Center (though hubby and I laughed as he tried!).
 Let alone learn what it’s all about.

 But they enjoyed the mascots, the displays, the dioramas and just the fun of the hustle and bustle of being in the city.
 And hopefully, it will give them a reference point for the future, for when they visit with their schools and can comprehend the material.